indrora/ponzu/docs/content/docs/spec.md

 - Data where it is infeasible to calculate a checksum for the full body in a reasonable amount of time

 Continuation blocks have no body.

+# Details of implementation

+This section outlines specific details about the format, such as types of compression, byte order, and a discussion on security.

 ## Compression